 Stage 3: True Digital Transformation

-The third, and most developed, stage of digital maturity is the complete, end-to-end transformation of the business to an open, connected “platform” model.
+The third, and most developed, stage of digital maturity is the complete, end-to-end transformation of a business to an open, connected “platform” model.

 Sometimes referred to as “ecosystems,” platform companies, like Amazon and eBay, are organized to meet evolving market needs by orchestrating connections between buyers, sellers, products, data, and service providers — all in an open, informed, iterative, and dynamic cycle of supply and demand.